sqlalchemy/dogpile.cache/README.rst

   lock tailored towards the backend is an optional addition, else dogpile uses a regular thread mutex.
 New backends can be registered with dogpile.cache directly or made available via setuptools entry points.
-* Backends included in the first release include three memcached backends (python-memcached, pylibmc, bmemcached), a backend based on Python's anydbm, and a plain dictionary backend.
+* Included backends feature three memcached backends (python-memcached, pylibmc, bmemcached), a Redis backend, a backend based on Python's anydbm, and a plain dictionary backend.
 * Space for third party plugins, including the first which provides the dogpile.cache engine to Mako templates.
+* Python 3 compatible in place - no 2to3 required.

 Synopsis
 --------